Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 Stage 3 — Major Visibility Loss

-Delamination covers 40–70% of the viewable area.
-The display looks washed out or cloudy.
+Delamination covers 40–70% of the screen.
+Display looks washed out or permanently cloudy.
 Touch accuracy is severely impacted.
-Navigation data is difficult to read clearly.
+Navigation data is hard to read in any lighting condition.

 S4